Federal judge orders Texas to remove floating barriers aimed at deterring migrants on Rio Grande – KION546

 (CNN) — A federal judge ordered Texas to remove floating barriers in the Rio Grande and barred the state from building new or placing additional buoys in the river, according to a Wednesday court filing, marking a victory for the Biden administration.

+“This ruling is incorrect and will be overturned on appeal.
+We will continue to utilize every strategy to secure the border, including deploying Texas National Guard soldiers and Department of Public Safety troopers and installing strategic barriers,” Abbott’s office said in a statement, adding that the state “is prepared to take this fight all the way to the U.S. Supreme Court.”

-Judge David Alan Ezra wrote that Abbott needed permission to install the barriers, as dictated by law.
+Ezra wrote Wednesday that Abbott needed permission to install the barriers, as dictated by law.

 “Governor Abbott announced that he was not ‘asking for permission’ for Operation Lone Star, the anti-immigration program under which Texas constructed the floating barrier.
 Unfortunately for Texas, permission is exactly what federal law requires before installing obstructions in the nation’s navigable waters,” the judge wrote in his ruling.